Department Head and Robert M. Condra Professor

-He is a faculty member in the Institute for a Secure and Sustainable Environment, the Center for Environmental Biotechnology, the Institute for Biomedical Engineering and an adjunct professor in the Department of Civil and Environmental Engineering.
+He is an adjunct professor in the Department of Chemical and Biomolecular Engineering.
 Cox is a registered professional engineer in the State of Tennessee.

 Cox’s research has focused on computational approaches to understanding biological and natural and engineered environmental systems.
 Among the systems he has investigated include adsorption of metals and inorganic compounds on mineral surfaces, remediation of PAH contaminated soils, electrokinetic remediation of mercury contaminated soils, process variability and uncertainty in activated sludge treatment plants, microbial gene expression profiles during biofuel production from cellulosic feedstocks, community structure in anaerobic digestion, and variability in gene expression profiles as a tool for understanding transcription and translation processes at the cellular level.

 - Mathematical Modeling of Metabolic and Genetic Regulatory Systems

 - Modeling of Engineered Pollution Control and Remediation Systems

 PhD The Pennsylvania State University in Environmental Engineering, 1992